-- Salary as of April 1, 2022
+- Salary as of April 1, 2023

-- STIP award for the 2022 performance year, payable on March 31, 2023
+- STIP award for the 2023 performance year, payable on March 28, 2024

-- LTIP award granted on April 1, 2022
+- LTIP award granted on April 1, 2023

 - Excludes other compensation

-2022 Corporate Results
+2023 Corporate Results

-2022 was a record year for Vermilion.
-We outperformed on financial performance and strategy measures.
-Operationally, we also performed well, with the exception of not meeting target performance on production.
+In 2023, we delivered on our strategic priorities and continued to re-position Vermilion for long-term success.
+We outperformed on HSE and strategy measures.
+Operationally, we also performed well, with the exception of not meeting target performance on operating costs.
 See details on the next page.

-In 2022, we achieved record FFO of \$1.6 billion and record FCF of \$1.1 billion.
+In 2023, we achieved FFO of \$1.1 billion and FCF of \$552 million, the second strongest year in our Company's history.